danielneu/amazon-payments-advanced-doc/configuration.rst

 :guilabel:`IPN endpoint URL`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This auto-generated value shall be entered in the Merchant URL field of the Integration Settings in your Amazon Seller Central in case you plan to use IPN.
+If you use more than one store view in your Magento installation, the IPN endpoint URL will be shown after selecting appropriate store view scope.

 :guilabel:`Data polling frequency`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~